DivadNojnarg/deminR/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](man/figures/readme_welcome.png)  |  ![](man/figures/readme_grid.png)  |  ![](man/figures/readme_win.png)  |  ![](man/figures/readme_fail.png)

 The game currently has 3 difficulty levels: beginner, intermediate and expert.
-There is a fourth mode, namely the warrior mode, which significantly increase the challenge.
+There is a fourth mode, namely the warrior mode, which significantly increases the challenge.
 A chat is included so that people may share their experience.

 Game options             |  Game parameters           |  Scores list                |  Dynamic chat :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: